Ergodic Achievable Rate Analysis and Optimization of RIS-assisted Millimeter-Wave MIMO Communication Systems: Optimization of Transmit Covariance Matrix and Reflection Coefficients

 The problem \eqref{prob_ris} is highly non-convex due to the non-convex unit-modulus constraints and the fact that the objective function is not concave with respect to $\mathbf{\Theta}$.
-To the best of the authors' knowledge, there is no general approach to solve the problem \eqref{prob_ris} optimally.
 Here, we adopt the RCG algorithm to handle it.
-The RCG algorithm is widely applied in hybrid beamforming design \cite{7397861} and recently applied in RIS-aided systems as well \cite{8982186,9234098, 8855810}.
+The RCG algorithm is widely applied in hybrid beamforming design \cite{7397861} and recently applied in RIS-aided systems as well \cite{8982186,9234098, 8855810, 9090356}.
 Note that the RCG algorithm is suitable to handle the problems with the unit-modulus constraints, and it usually can carry out a good solution.